 To deal with these issues, we ran STITCH again with refined templates (i.e. the consensus sequence as output by our initial STITCH run, or template selection run, rather than the germline sequence) and a lower score cut-off for the input reads (50 instead of 85).
-Additionally, to ensure recombination of our target V-region, we manually defined which V-region templates should be recombined by STITCH, by providing a number of refined templates equal to the number of abundant clones present in the MD data (Figure 1a and 1b).
+Additionally, to ensure recombination of our target V-region, we manually defined which V-region templates should be recombined by STITCH by providing a number of refined templates equal to the number of abundant clones present in the MD data (Figure 1a and 1b).
 For the monoclonal sample, the best scoring V-region, IGHV3-66, was selected.
 For the mix sample, 3 V-region templates were selected: the highest unique score (IGHV4-39), the highest score (IGHV4-30-4), and the highest score in a different family (IGHV3-66) (Supplemental materials).
-This additional STITCH run, or definitive run, proved a major improvement for the mix sample as it improved the depth of coverage 2-28 and raised depth of coverage above our dynamic cut-off (the depth of coverage at Cys104, Figure S3) for 13 out of 21 previously lacking positions (Figure 2d) without being detrimental to the performance of the monoclonal sample (Figure 2b).
-However, ambiguity remained in the consensus sequence for the mix sample, highlighting the challenges in sequencing antibody mixtures using solely bottom-up data.
+This additional STITCH run, or definitive run, gave a major improvement for the mix sample as it improved the depth of coverage 2-28x and raised depth of coverage above our dynamic cut-off (the depth of coverage at Cys104, Figure S3) for 13 out of 21 previously lacking positions (Figure 2d).
+Excitingly, without detrimental effects to the performance of the monoclonal sample (Figure 2b).
+However, ambiguity remained in the consensus sequence for the mix sample, highlighting the challenges in sequencing antibody mixtures using solely BU-MS.

 .